nocholasrift/robust_fast_navigation/README.md

 Polygonal-gap based motion planner for both aerial and ground vehicles

 ## Barn Challenge
-Please go to the barn_challenge branch for submission code :)
+Please go to the barn_submission branch for submission code :)